gradle/gradle/design-docs/managed-model.md

 ### Managed types

 - Value types:
-    - Does not support `is` style getters for boolean properties.
+    - Should support `is` style getters for boolean properties.
-    - Does not support all numeric types.
+    - Should support all numeric types.
-    - Does not support primitives.
+    - Should support primitives.
 - Mix DSL and Groovy methods into managed type implementations.
     - Add DSL and Groovy type coercion for enums, closures, files, etc
     - Missing property and method error messages use public type instead of implementation type.